rookasgit/Nodus/README.md

-# Nodus Systems: A Co-Creation Studio for Rigorous Thinking
+# Nodus: A Co-Creation Studio for Rigorous Thinking

 Nodus is a Co-Creation Studio engineered to solve the 'Middle Manager Paradox' of generative AI.
 While traditional LLMs average out human thought into polite consensus, Nodus uses a multi-agent **'War Room'** architecture to induce **Epistemological Friction**.
 By combining a fuzzy-anchored living canvas with deterministic JSON **Synthesis Topology** and a **Grounded Ledger** for research auditing, Nodus transforms AI from a subservient intern into a rigorous intellectual sparring partner.
 It is a masterclass in high-craft React architecture, multi-agent orchestration, and agency-first HCI design.